What is skin-to-skin contact?

 Skin-to-skin immediately after the birth:

 The power of first impressions is well known.
 None may be more significant than the first experiences of a new-born baby exiting mother's womb.
 Our first impression of life outside the womb and the welcome reception we receive immediately after birth may colour our perceptions of life as being difficult or easy, hostile or safe, painful or comforting, frightening or reassuring, cold and lonely or warm and welcoming.
+We also

 The events surrounding birth have the potential to set the stage for patterns of subconscious thought processes and behaviours that persist for a lifetime.
 Because the first hour after birth is so momentous, it is named "The Golden Hour".